vagnerleitte/jquery-confirmon/README.md

-jQuery-ConfirmButton
+jQuery-confirmOn
 ====================

+NOT READY FOR PRODUCTION!!

-A jQuery plugin for adding an easy 'are you sure' confirmation pop-up to a button
+A jQuery plugin for adding an easy 'are you sure' confirmation pop-up before the handler in .on() is called.
+That's why it's called .confirmOn().